NancyZhang26/silly_blog/posts/clubbingpackagept4.md

 ---
 title: Clubbing Package Pt.4.
-Palm Trees, Mau P, Fisher, and A Frog (Final)
+Palm Trees, Mau P, Fisher, and A Frog (Intro)
 description: Raved with a frog
 date: 2025-06-21
 scheduled: 2025-06-21